 2. Understand the Title of the Competition.

 Now read the title again.
 Very often the title prompts what kind of work you should submit to the competition.
-If it is called “Show Your World”, for example, then it means that you are asked to show something important and unique, which describes your life, resonates with you personally, or shows the diversity of the world we live in.
+If it is called “Show Your World”, for example, then it means that you are asked to show something important or unique, which describes your life, resonates with you personally, or shows the diversity of the world we live in.
 Find out the specifics and respond to the call with your own unique vision.

 3. Understand the Requirements.